Archive for: industrial designs

 1. Rights in registration shall not be granted for industrial designs whose exploitation would be contrary to public order or morality; exploitation of an industrial design shall not be considered to be contrary to public order merely because it is prohibited by law.

 The opposing party claimed the lack of novelty becuse the disputed design was disclosed inter alia during the exchange of correspondence with the owner and the lack of the individual character of a product.
 The PPO rejected the opposition and ruled that the industrial design is new.
 While referring to the cooperation between the opposing company and the owner, the PPO noted that the disclosure of a design was only approved between both parties.
-The PPO concluded that the industrial design in question was not disclosed publicly.
+The PPO stated that the industrial design in question was not disclosed publicly.
 In the proceedings before the PPO and the courts no other evidence with regard to public disclosure of the design was submitted.

-The Voivodeship Administrative Court in a judgment of 19 November 2008, case file VI SA/Wa 1767/08 rejected the complaint against the decision of the PPO.
-The Supreme Administrative Court in a judgment of 20 January 2010, case file II GSK 323/09, rejected the cassation complaint.
+The Voivodeship Administrative Court in its judgment of 19 November 2008 case file VI SA/Wa 1767/08 dismissed the complaint against the decision of the PPO.
+The Supreme Administrative Court in a judgment of 20 January 2010 case file II GSK 323/09 dismissed the cassation complaint.
 The SAC held that any correspondence, not only commercial, bears the characteristics of confidentiality due to the fact that by its nature it is addressed to the designated entity, and refers the specific content associated with a certain confidence on the part of the sender.
 Its publication requires the consent of both parties.
 Therefore, it coould not be argued that the disclosure of a new design could take place in the correspondence between the two businesses working together.
+The cassation complaint also presented the argument of exceeding the principle of formality.
+The Court ruled it unfounded based on provisions of Articles 255 and 256 of the IPL.

 Article 2551